eavise-kul/lightnet/docs/index.rst

 Lightnet documentation
 ======================
 Lightnet is a library for pytorch_, that makes it easier to create CNN's.
-It was mainly created to implement the darknet_ networks in python.
+It was mainly created to implement darknet_ networks in python.

 .. toctree::
    :glob: